Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

 \subsection{Hardware Setup}

-To acquire the sliding interaction information of the textured surface at different and controlled velocities and directions, we developed a special measuring device based on a 3D printer to construct a texture dataset using this information.
-Figure~\ref{fig:hardware} shows the configuration of the measurement system.
-The system consists of a 3D printer, an artificial urethane rubber fingertip attached to the 3D printer as an end-effector, a directional microphone, and a force sensor and accelerometer attached to the artificial finger.
-The 3D printer and all sensors were connected to a single PC (Dell G15 5511, Dell), and the measurement information was recorded along with time stamps.
-Since the measurement process involves contact between the artificial fingertip and the material, we performed the measurements free from the influence of environmental noise by placing the measurement device in a soundproof enclosure.
+To acquire the sliding interaction information of the textured surface at different and controlled velocities and directions, we developed a special measuring device based on a 3-axis machine to construct a texture dataset using this information.
+Figure~\ref{fig:hardware}(a) shows the configuration of the measurement system.
+The system consists of a 3-axis machine, an artificial urethane rubber fingertip attached to the 3-axis machine as an end-effector, a microphone, and a load cell and accelerometer attached to the artificial finger.
+The 3-axis machine and all sensors were connected to a single PC (ThinkPad X13 Gen 2, Lenovo), and the measurement information was recorded along with time stamps, with a PC clock accuracy of ±1 µs.
+To capture the subtle sounds generated when the artificial fingertip contacts the textured surfaces, we performed all measurements in a soundproof enclosure, as shown in Figure~\ref{fig:hardware}(b).
 The details of the components are described below.